-- Applicants are encouraged to reach out to both the CCC and CALCC as early as possible before the APPLICATION deadline to obtain the required "Proposition 68 Corps Consultation Review Document."
-The document and guidance can be provided by the contacts below. - Email the "Proposition 68 Corps Consultation Review Document" to both the CCC and CALCC emails below. - 3.
+- 1. Applicants are encouraged to reach out to both the CCC and CALCC as early as possible before the APPLICATION deadline to obtain the required "Proposition 68 Corps Consultation Review Document."
+The document and guidance can be provided by the contacts below. - 2.
+Email the "Proposition 68 Corps Consultation Review Document" to both the CCC and CALCC emails below.
+Include a copy of the emails. - 3.
 After completing their consultation process, provide the "Corps Consultation Review Document" in this APPLICATION submittal. - 4.
 The response to Project Selection Criteria #5.C will also describe the agreed services and cost estimate, if applicable.